West of England Sport Trust (Wesport)

 Key Takeaways for Grant Writers

-• Wesport is a grant distributor, not a primary funder: They manage application processes for programs funded by government, police, NHS, and other partners.
+• Wesport is a grant distributor, not a primary funder: They manage application processes for programmes funded by government, police, NHS, and other partners.
 This means their funding availability depends on external partnerships.

-• Focus on inequality: Both major programs prioritize reaching underserved populations—young people at risk of violence and residents with poor access to nature/poor mental health.
+• Focus on inequality: Both major programmes prioritise reaching underserved populations—young people at risk of violence and residents with poor access to nature/poor mental health.
 Applications must demonstrate focus on inequality.

 • Partnership is essential: As an Active Partnership themselves, Wesport values collaborative approaches.
-Show strong partnerships with health services, community organizations, and referral networks.
+Show strong partnerships with health services, community organisations, and referral networks.

-• Fixed deadlines with advance planning: Programs operate on annual or multi-round cycles with firm deadlines.
+• Fixed deadlines with advance planning: Programmes operate on annual or multi-round cycles with firm deadlines.
 Monitor Wesport's social media and Partners Bulletin for announcements about upcoming funding rounds.

 • Modest grant sizes: Maximum grants range from £5,000 (Crime Prevention) to £25,000 (Green Social Prescribing).
 Ensure your project budget is realistic for these levels.

-• Geographic specificity matters: All programs target the West of England region (Bristol, Bath & NES, North Somerset, South Gloucestershire, and sometimes Somerset).
+• Geographic specificity matters: All programmes target the West of England region (Bristol, Bath & NES, North Somerset, South Gloucestershire, and sometimes Somerset).
 Clearly demonstrate local focus and understanding of area-specific needs.

-• Beyond direct grants: Wesport also provides information about other funding opportunities (Sport England Movement Fund, Quartet Community Foundation) making them a valuable resource hub for organizations in the region even when their direct grant programs are closed.
+• Beyond direct grants: Wesport also provides information about other funding opportunities (Sport England Movement Fund, Quartet Community Foundation) making them a valuable resource hub for organisations in the region even when their direct grant programmes are closed.

 🎯 You've done the research.
 Now write an application they can't refuse.